OffBroadway/flippydrive/source/installation/flippydrive.rst

 .. warning:: If you removed the front panel/controller board, time will be lost and you must set the clock.
 After setting the clock, power cycle the GameCube to proceed.

-Connect the GameCube to a display and power on the GameCube while holding ``X``.
+Connect the GameCube to a display and power on the GameCube while holding :kbd:`X`.
 It is safe to run the GameCube without a fan for quite some time.
 You should see the FlippyDrive bootloader, which means the install was successful!

 .. tip:: Please make note of the software version in the bottom right corner - there might be a software update available.
 Read the :doc:`/updates` page for more information.